New Music Friday: The Hottest Songs and Albums of the Week

-New Music Friday: Lady Gaga, Ariana Grande, Sia and More of the Hottest Songs and Albums of the Week
+New Music Friday: Lady Gaga, Chiquis & Becky G, Cam and More of the Hottest Songs and Albums of the Week

 Happy New Music Friday!

-It's every audiophile's favorite day of the week, and our ears have been blessed with some great offerings, including a highly-anticipated team-up from Lady Gaga and Ariana Grande, the first single off of the soundtrack from Sia's feature directorial debut, and a Weeknd remix featuring major It Girl of the moment, Doja Cat.
+It's every audiophile's favorite day of the week, and our ears have been blessed with some great offerings, including Lady Gaga's highly-anticipated new album, Chromatica, a red-hot collab from Latina powerhouses Chiquis and Becky G, and a heartfelt tribute to going home again from country crooner Cam.

-Plus, a whole new album of perfect pop B-sides from Carly Rae Jepsen and a swinging anthem from country crooner Cole Swindell, dedicated to the girl that makes you want to push in your barstool and give up the single life for good.
+Plus, Keiynan Lonsdale drops his rainbow-tinted debut album just in time for Pride, and Diplo makes his foray into country music with some unexpected guest stars.

 Read on for some of our favorite recommendations for new songs and albums to listen to this week -- plus, where you can stream them now!